Global Majority Consortium/Rainier Valley Leadership Academy

-Baionne has worked with the Committee for Children and Valor Compass, supporting the development of an anti-racist social-emotional curriculum.
-She has also consulted for the University of Washington on various projects and was a graduate ambassador for Seattle University.
 Baionne co-founded Impact Public Schools, creating their social-emotional and educational model with colleague Pranati Kumar.
-Baionne has supported the RVLA community by severing ties with a national charter management company to become the first anti-racist and Black-led charter school in Washington.
+Baionne has supported RVLA's community by becoming the first anti-racist Black-led charter school in Washington.

-Baionne attended the prestigious Howard University, completing her freshman and sophomore years, before returning to Seattle to take care of her late mother and younger siblings.
-She then transferred to the University of Washington, where she finished her degree.
+Baionne attended Howard University, completing two years, before returning to Seattle to care for her late mother and family.
+Then transferring to University of Washington, finishing her degree.
 She earned two master's degrees while working full-time and supporting her family.
-She holds teaching, special education, and administrative leadership certifications with principal endorsements.
-Baionne has presented at numerous local, national, and international conferences, including: Social Emotional Learning (SEL) in Action, Association for Supervision and Curriculum Development (ASCD), WA Charter Association, Association for Middle Level Education (AMLE), and National Principals Conference.
-She has also been on multiple panels and supports other organizations and schools to decolonize their systems and start their path to becoming anti-racist.
+Baionne holds multiple degrees and certifications.
+Baionne has presented at numerous local, national, and international conferences.

 Baionne enjoys DIY, cooking, and spending time with her husband, four children, and extended family.